groupby/scrapie/README.md

 Quickstart
 ------

+1. Make sure Java 1.7 is on your computer and the java command is on your path.
 1. Download the [scrapie-latest.zip](scrapie-latest.zip?raw=true)
 1. Unpack it `scrapie-x.x.x` and go into the directory `cd scrapie-x.x.x`
-1. run the test `./scrapie -f google.js -o google.xml`
+1. run the test
+ - on *nix `./scrapie -f google.js -o google.xml`
+ - on windows `scrapie.bat -f google.js -o google.xml`

 Goals
 -----